-Trinity Health offers a wide range of hearing protection devices for a variety of environments with noise.
-These include both non-custom and custom earplugs and earmuffs for musicians, hunters, motorcyclists, construction workers, oil field workers, and people in other high noise environments.
-For individuals wanting protection from noise, but access to speech and other sound, there are a variety of filtered and/or digital hearing protection products available.
+Trinity Health offers a wide range of hearing protection devices for a variety of noisy environments.
+These include both non-custom and custom earplugs and earmuffs for musicians, hunters, motorcyclists, construction workers, oil field workers and people in other high noise environments.

 Ways to Prevent Hearing Loss from Noise Exposure

-- Wear hearing protection when sounds are louder than 85 dB.
+- Wear hearing protection when sounds are louder than 85 dBA.
 There are different types of hearing protection such as foam earplugs, earmuffs, and custom hearing protection devices.

-- Turn down the volume when listening to the radio, TV, MP3 player, or anything through ear buds and headphones.
+- Turn down the volume when listening to the radio, TV or anything through ear buds and headphones.
 Volume levels should not exceed 60% of the total volume for more than 60 minutes at a time.